 Common side effects (affecting 1 to 10 in 100 patients) include:

-Do NOT take Xenical if:
+You should NOT take Xenical if:

-Xenical is only prescribed for treatment of obesity where other weight-loss methods have previously failed.
-If you suspect that someone you know is using Xenical to lose weight because they have an eating disorder, you can let them know you are worried about them and suggest they talk to a GP.
+Xenical is only prescribed for the treatment of obesity where other weight-loss methods have previously failed.
+If you suspect that someone you know is using Xenical to lose weight because they have an eating disorder, you can let them know you are worried about them and suggest they talk to a healthcare professional.
 This can be difficult, as people suffering from eating disorders are often very secretive about it and may not want to accept help from others.
 The NHS website offers advice on how to help if someone you know has an eating disorder.